-Document name/ section of AUPOIP Applicable NoRs Key Objectives Key Policies e) values for which a site has been scheduled or incorporated in an Overlay.
-E26.2.2(14) Require road network activities to: a) avoid, remedy or mitigate adverse effects on residential or other sensitive activities, including effects of vibration, noise, glare and vehicle emissions; b) avoid, remedy or mitigate adverse effects on amenity values of adjoining properties and the streetscape; and c) maintain or enhance the safety and efficiency of the transport network.
-E26.2.2(15) Ensure roads are designed, located and constructed to: a) provide for the needs of all road users and modes of transport; b) avoid, remedy or mitigate adverse effects on amenity values of adjoining properties; c) avoid, remedy or mitigate adverse construction effects including effects of vibration, noise, and dust; d) avoid, remedy or mitigate adverse operational effects particularly on residential or other sensitive activities, including effects of vibration, noise, glare and vehicle emissions; e) minimise severance effects and changes to drainage patterns; and Auckland Unitary Plan E27 Transport [DP] All E27.2(1) Land use and all modes of transport are integrated in a manner that enables: a) the benefits of an integrated transport network to be realised; and b) the adverse effects of traffic generation on the transport network to be managed. f) maintain or enhance the safety and efficiency of the transport network.
-E27.2(2) An integrated transport network including public transport, walking, cycling, private vehicles and freight, is provided for.E27.2(5) Pedestrian safety and amenity along public footpaths is prioritised.
-NoR D2, D5 E27.2(6) Road/rail crossings operate safely with neighbouring land use and development.
-Auckland Unitary Plan Chapter I, 6.35 Drury 1 [DP] NoR D2 2.
+Document name/ section of AUPOIP Applicable NoRs Key Objectives Key Policies e) values for which a site has been school E26.2.2(14) Require road network activities to a) avoid, remedy or mitigate adverse efficiencluding effects of vibration, noise, g b) avoid, remedy or mitigate adverse efficience and the streetscape; and c) maintain or enhance the safety and e E26.2.2(15) Ensure roads are designed, locate a) provide for the needs of all road user b) avoid, remedy or mitigate adverse efficience adverse efficience a) provide for the needs of all road user b) avoid, remedy or mitigate adverse efficience b) avoid, remedy or mitigate adverse efficience c) avoid, remedy or mitigate adverse of other sensitive activities, including efficience e) minimise severance effects and charmed for the safety and efficience Auckland Unitary Plan E27 Transport [DP] All E27.2(1) Land use and all modes of transport are integrated in a manner that enables: a) the benefits of an integrated transport network to be realised; and b) the adverse effects of traffic generation on the transport network to be managed.
+E27.2(2) An integrated transport network including public transport, walking, cycling, private vehicles and freight, is provided for.
+E27.2(5) Pedestrian safety and amenity along public footpaths is prioritised.
+E27.2(6) Road/rail crossings operate safely with neighbouring land use and development.
+Auckland Unitary Plan Chapter I, 6.35 Drury 1 [DP] NoR D2, D5 NoR D2 2.
 A well connected roading layout that supports a range of travel modes, provides a strong definition of public spaces, legible and safe urban road pattern and clear differentiation between the private and public realm.
 10. Subdivision and development occurs in way that does not compromise the ability to provide efficient and effective strategic transport connections to and through the precinct to serve future urban growth in the wider Drury area.
-3. Maximise vehicular, cycling and pedestrian connectivity and permeability of the road network wherever possible.
+3. Maximise vehicular, cycling and pedestrian network wherever possible.